A sick nurse is an ineffective nurse. You owe it to your patients, your colleagues, and yourself to stay healthy.

 Stress is an unavoidable part of any nursing job.
 How much and how often depends on the individual job, but one thing is for sure: it’s not enough to passively “ride out” stress.
 You have to actively fight it.
 Otherwise, stress will lower your immune system and deprive you of health.
 You can actively fight stress by deliberately taking time out during your day, meditating, listening to relaxation tapes during your lunch hour, power napping, or through dozens of other strategies.
 Don’t wait until you feel stressed to start combating it; incorporate de-stressing routines into your life right away to help keep you healthy and strong.

 4. Go to Sleep

 According to the National Sleep Foundation, the right amount of sleep contributes to a thriving immune system.
 Unfortunately, nurses’ immune systems are often compromised through lack of sleep.
-It’s all too easy to sell yourself short on sleep, since the negative effects don’t always show up immediately.
-But when you’re tempted to stay out partying to unwind after a hard day or to work overtime the night before an early shift, just think about how awful you felt last time you got sick.
+It’s all too easy to sell yourself short on sleep since the negative effects don’t always show up immediately.
+But when you’re tempted to stay out partying to unwind after a hard day or to work overtime the night before an early shift, just think about how awful you felt the last time you got sick.